FRDiscordia/constitution/README.md

 ### Section 2

 The President shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; and he shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the FRD, whose Appointments are not herein otherwise provided for, and which shall be established by Law: but the Congress may by Law vest the Appointment of such inferior Officers, as they think proper, in the President alone, in the Courts of Law, or in the Heads of Departments.
-Confirmations of judges of the Supreme Court must have the concurrence of 2/3rds of the Senate for approval to be granted.
+Confirmations of judges of the Supreme Court must have the concurrence of two thirds of the Senate for approval to be granted.

 The President shall have Power to fill up all Vacancies that may happen during the Recess of the Senate, by granting Commissions which shall expire at the End of their next Session.